 The nearest underground is Embankment Station.

-- We arrived at 8 a.m. on Thursday, May 11 to Heathrow Airport.
+- We arrived at 8 a.m. on Thursday, May 11 at Heathrow Airport.
 From the airport, we took the Heathrow Express (the fastest way to get to central London – only 15 minutes) to Paddington Station, then an Uber to our hotel.
 We did so to avoid trying to figure out the underground with all our luggage at hand.
 TIP: The sooner you buy your Heathrow Express ticket the cheaper it will be.

 - By 10:30 a.m. we were out our hotel door and ready to explore Notting Hill (super tired but very excited!).